containerd/containerd/docs/man/containerd-config.toml.5.md

 **imports**
 : Imports is a list of additional configuration files to include.
-This allows splitting the main configuration file and keep some sections separately (for example vendors may keep a custom runtime configuration in a separate file without modifying the main `config.toml`).
+This allows splitting the main configuration file and keeping some sections separately (for example vendors may keep a custom runtime configuration in a separate file without modifying the main `config.toml`).
 Imported files will overwrite simple fields like `int` or